johwhj/casm/README.md

 CASM is created to make it easy for programmers to use a familiar C-like style when writing assembly code.
 This helps them define and call functions in a way that feels similar to C programming.
-CASM can read C header files, which allows users to declare functions that can be used in C code.
+CASM can read C header files, which allows users to define functions that can be used in C code.

 For example, consider a simple header file `add.h` that declares a function for adding two integers: